 What is this subject about?

-This year you will develop your design skills including sketching, developing and recording ideas and develop your understanding of how to design and make using a variety of approaches and techniques.
-Through a series of activities and short projects you will develop your appreciation of form and function, and the use of a range of materials and manufacturing processes for both commercial and one-off production.
+During the first year you will develop your design skills including sketching, developing and recording ideas and how to design and use a variety of approaches and techniques.
+Through a series of activities and short projects you will develop your appreciation of form and function and use a range of materials and manufacturing processes for both commercial and one-off production.
 This will include the use of drawing and rendering techniques to communicate your ideas using CAD/CAM as part of the design process.
 You will become familiar with major design movements and the work of other designers in order to broaden your appreciation of good design.
-There is an emphasis on learning how and why designs are developed, and how you as a designer can make improvements.
+There is an emphasis on learning how and why designs are developed and how you as a designer can make improvements.

 How is the course assessed?